vivliostyle/vivliostyle_doc/en/reports/vivliostyle-report-2022/vf2022report.md

 ![Fig-1: Changes in Main Indicators in the Balance Sheet since Foundation](./img/fig-1.svg){ width=90% }

+Total assets rose slightly in FY2020 and FY2021, but dropped in FY2022.
+Net assets had been continued to fall and picked up in FY2021, but dropped again in FY2022.
+Only total liabilities remained flat, as mentioned above.
+As a matter of fact, this fiscal year was the first time since the founding of the corporation that it did not increase its debt.
+As a top priority for the foundation, we will continue to aim to control and reduce the amount of debt in the next fiscal year and beyond.

 ### Net Assets Increase/Decrease Statement for FY2022

-Total assets had been rising slightly in FY2020 and FY2021, but dropped in this fiscal year.
-Net assets had been falling until FY2020 and picked up in FY2021, but again went down in this fiscal year.
-Only total liabilities were the same as in the previous period, as mentioned above.
-As a matter of fact, this quarter was the first time since its inception that the corporation was able to not increase its debt.
-As a top priority for the Foundation, we will continue to aim to control and reduce the amount of debt in the next fiscal fiscal year and beyond.
+The value of assets minus liabilities is called “net assets”. ”The Statement of Net Assets Increase/Decrease” records the increase/decrease in net assets, and shows how money was spent and sales during the current term (from April 1, 2022 to March 31, 2023).

 | Title           | **This FY (2022)**    | **Prev.
 FY (2021)**    | **Increase/Decrease**     |